 The trapeze act has a set of swings that are set high above the ground; the seat of the swing is a bar.
 One swing is set exactly opposite the other.
 There are two or more people in the act.
-One launches himself off the platform with his hands on the bar and then the other with his legs folded over the bar at the knee.
+One launches himself off the platform with his hands on the bar and the other with his legs folded over the bar at the knee.
 The second catches the first as he lets go of his bar and flies through the air.
 There are usually a set of different aerial tricks associated with this act.
-The flying trapeze act has been performed with and without a safety net below depending on the skill of the artist.
+Depending on the artist’s skill, the flying trapeze act has been performed with and without a safety net below.

 The Flying trapeze act was first performed at The Cirque Napoleon.
 Jules Leotard developed the garment that bears his last name.
-The leotard is a tight fitting piece of clothing that shows off a muscular body.
+The leotard is a tight-fitting piece of clothing showing a muscular body.